POLTER: Policy Trajectory Ensemble Regularization for Unsupervised Reinforcement Learning: Conclusion

 \section{Conclusion}

 In this work, we introduced \polter (\acl{POLTER}) – a general method to improve the performance of \ac{URL} algorithms. \ac{URL} is a method to increase the sample-efficiency of \ac{RL} algorithms on a set of tasks by pretraining the policy with an intrinsic reward in the task's domain.
 Our regularization pulls the pretraining policy closer to an ensemble of pretraining policies seen during pretraining that correspond to a set of explicit or implicit skills.
-We demonstrated the effect of \polter in the PointMass domain and stressed the differences in the state distributions.
-In our main experiments, we extensively evaluated baseline algorithms regularized with \polter on \ac{URLB} and established its effectiveness.
+We demonstrated the effect of our method in the PointMass and Pendulum domain and extensively evaluated baseline algorithms regularized with \polter on the \ac{URLB} and established its effectiveness in our main experiments.
 For data- and knowledge-based \ac{URL} methods, we improved performance on average by $19\%$ and up to $40\%$ (\ac{IQM}).
 We argue that our method is a suitable regularization for those algorithms, in contrast to competence-based methods where the effect of \polter is highly algorithm-dependent.
-Finally, we showed that the regularization strength of \polter can be tuned to the domain and algorithm at hand for further improvements in performance, achieving a new state-of-the-art performance with \ac{CIC}+\smaller{POLTER*} {}.
-In future work, this manual tuning could be automated by means of AutoRL~\citep{abs-2201-03916}.
-With \polter's easy implementation and negligible computational requirements, we hope that it finds its way into more \ac{URL} algorithms and spurs further research in how we can learn general priors for arbitrary tasks.
+Finally, we showed that our regularization strength can be tuned to the domain and algorithm at hand for further performance improvements, achieving a new state-of-the-art performance with \ac{CIC}+POLTER*.
+In future work, this manual tuning could be automated utilizing AutoRL~\citep{parker-holderAutomatedReinforcementLearning2022}.
+With \polter's easy implementation and negligible computational requirements, we hope it finds its way into more \ac{URL} algorithms and spurs further research on how we can learn general priors for arbitrary tasks.